intsystems/.github/profile/repository_structure_rtfm.md

 1. All the graduate repositories MUST be saved in the organization
 2. Create or move repository
 3. Add topics "graduate", and one of "master", "bachelor","phd" to your repository
-4. Details of the creation of the repository appear every semester on the department’s channels.
+4. Put the link of the repo into  [Report page](https://intsystems.github.io/materials/nir/).
-5. You can use [previous year repositories](https://intsystems.github.io/materials/nir/) as examples.

 ## Repository with examples and templates